 - Hire your agency or a web designer

 - Contact the theme developer and ask them to fix the errors – or to provide you with the corresponding instructions.

 One important point to remember with the plugin option is that it only masks the problem.
-For the future security of your site - but also to not create unnecessary ballast in WordPress - you should replace the HTTP links completely with HTTPS links.
+For the future security of your site, and also to not create unnecessary ballast in WordPress, you should replace the HTTP links completely with HTTPS links.

-Tip: You want to edit your Theme yourself?
-Then make sure to use a child Theme .
-See our tutorial Child theme for WordPress for more tips and insights.
+Tip: Do you want to edit your theme yourself?
+Make sure to use a child theme.
+Check out our tutorial Child theme for WordPress for more tips and insights.

 - The tables in which you want to search and replace can be selected individually if required

 - It has a test run function that's very useful to check in advance how many fields will be changed and whether you've perhaps designed the search query incorrectly or too comprehensively.

 - Support for serialized arrays and objects for all tables

 An even more detailed evaluation of the effects of search and replace is only available in the paid Pro version.
 But even so, the tool provides practical help.

 You want to fix the errors quickly, but can't do it yourself?
 And you don't have an agency or freelancer at hand?
 There are also WordPress plugins that'll do at least some of the work for you.
 For example, the SSL Insecure Content Fixer.